Which DIY Algorithm to Choose?

 And if you decide to have more than one app on your phone that can control a pump – be absolutely certain that only one is actually controlling your pump.

-What are app names that might share app groups and write to Apple Health?
+What are the app groups that are used by mulitiple apps and write to Apple Health?

 • Loop